openml/openml-python/doc/progress.rst

 0.11.0
 ~~~~~~
+* MAINT #671: Improved the performance of ``check_datasets_active`` by only querying the given list of datasets in contrast to querying all datasets.
+Modified the corresponding unit test.
 * ADD #753: Allows uploading custom flows to OpenML via OpenML-Python.
 * ADD #777: Allows running a flow on pandas dataframes (in addition to numpy arrays).
 * ADD #888: Allow passing a `task_id` to `run_model_on_task`.